In this guest blog, James Thornton looks at some of the issues for older divorcees.

 None of the factors takes precedence over any other, but clearly some will have more relevance to older divorcing couples than others – such as the impact on pension benefits.

-The starting point on the division of marital assets is likely to be more or less an equal split.
-The asset in question will, more often than not, be the vast majority of what the couple has, particularly in a marriage lasting well over 20 years.
+The starting point on division of assets is likely to be more or less an equal split of the marital assets.
+These will more often than not be the vast majority of what the couple has, particularly in a marriage lasting well over 20 years.

-Whilst the increasing numbers of divorcees over 60 may seem a depressing thought, what it does mean is that couples must now feel hopeful that their future is not stuck in the past.
+Whilst the increasing numbers of divorcees over 65 may seem a depressing thought, what it means is that couples must now feel hopeful that their future is not stuck in the past.
 They can bring more enjoyment to their later years.
 No more are they duty bound by the stigma of divorce, or feel trapped in a loveless marriage with no chance of financial independence – they are grabbing the opportunity for a new start to the rest of their (longer) lives.

 Contacting James Thornton